 Yes, you should always notify law enforcement or call 911 when you first realize you have been in a car accident.
 It is essential to call 911 for two reasons.
 First, depending on the severity of the accident, you, any passengers, and the driver and passenger(s) of the other vehicle may need medical assistance.

 The second reason to call 911 is to create a record of the accident.
 Although you may think you have a good memory, your recollection of the accident after months or years may fade.
 This hurts the presentation of evidence during legal proceedings.
-Unlike your memory, police reports provide fact finders with a contemporaneous telling of the accident and provide vital evidence for legal proceedings.
+Unlike your memory, police reports provide fact-finders with a contemporaneous telling of the accident and provide vital evidence for legal proceedings.

 Yes, it would be best to inform your insurance carrier that you were in a car accident.
 This provides your insurance carrier notice about the accident and commences the insurance claim process.
 However, it is best to contact an attorney before relaying any information to your insurance company.
 Depending on the circumstances of your accident, having an experienced Louisiana car accident attorney can help counsel you through the process and negotiate on your behalf.
-Insurance companies will find any number of loopholes or defenses not to pay out an insurance claim.
+Insurance companies will find any number of loopholes or defences not to pay out an insurance claim.
 In addition, simple misstatements or inconsistencies by a reasonable person can prompt them to challenge paying anything for your accident.

 If the other driver’s insurance company contacts you, you should inform them to contact your insurance company or communicate directly with your attorney.
 Any information you provide them is not privileged and can be used against you during subsequent legal proceedings.

 Having insurance is a fact of life.
-Most people cannot live a normal and productive life without insurance: car insurance, homeowners’ insurance, medical insurance, pet insurance, the list goes on.
+Most people cannot live a normal and productive life without insurance: car insurance, homeowners’ insurance, medical insurance, pet insurance, and the list goes on.
 Insurance gives us peace of mind that we are covered when things go wrong.
 However, if you have been unfortunate enough to deal with your insurance company regarding a claim, you know the struggle.

 Putting in an insurance claim can be a relatively easy process but can quickly become very complex.
-Typically, once you contact your insurance company, they will want information about your car accident, including documentation like a police report, medical bills, and the other driver’s insurance information to process the claim.
+Typically, once you contact your insurance company, they will want information about your car accident, including documentation like a police report, medical bills, and other driver’s insurance information to process the claim.
 Next, an insurance adjuster (an agent tasked with processing your claim) may have an investigator come out and inspect any property damage arising from your accident.
-Then, the adjuster will likely determine fault and act accordingly.
+Then, the adjuster will likely determine the fault and act accordingly.
 Finally, your insurance company may pay all, some, or none of your expenses, or they may want to pursue action against the other driver or the other driver’s insurance company.

 Even if you believe you were 100% not at fault, an insurance company may see things differently.
 This is why it is best to have legal representation at your side to help advocate on your behalf.
-Our Louisiana car accident attorneys at the Charbonnet Law Firm have years of experience negotiating on our clients’ behalf when addressing insurance claims.
+Our Louisiana car accident attorneys at the Charbonnet Law Firm have years of experience negotiating on our client’s behalf when addressing insurance claims.

 Yes, you should always contact an attorney if you are involved in a car accident.
 Although there is no legal requirement to contact an attorney, having one advocate on your behalf can protect your interests.
 Addressing a car accident can be a complicated affair.
 That is why we suggest always contacting an attorney, which can help you understand your rights as a policyholder with your insurance company, evaluate the level of fault between you and the driver, and appropriately counsel you through complex legal proceedings.